Josh-Zhangccc/AIE1901FinalProject-Maximun-Capacity-of-Library/README.md

       pip install -r requirements.txt
       ```

-   2. Enter the frontend directory and start the application:
+   2. Enter the main directory and start the application:
       ```bash

-      cd frontend
-      python app.py
+      python .\frontend\app.py
       ```

    3. Access http://localhost:5000 to view the application